 - If a branchwide policy decision is made to provide or expand a service at the branch level, there will be costs to implement the service in all courts that choose to participate.
 Some branchwide initiatives may be mandatory; e.g., Phoenix Financial.
 Other branchwide initiatives may be mandated if a court decides to implement a specific branchwide technology; e.g., Phoenix Human Resources (HR), California Courts Protective Order Registry (CCPOR). - Funding is needed for the one-time costs of hardware, software, and deployment.
-Funding would also be required for any increases in maintenance costs that would occur in the "Operations-Keep It Running" category. - Examples: Phoenix Financial, Phoenix HR; CCPOR; Judicial Branch Statistical Information System (JBSIS); e-citations from the California Highway Patrol (CHP); remote video appearances; appellate e-filing.
+Funding would also be required for any increases in maintenance costs that would occur in the "Operations-Keep It Running" category. - Examples: Phoenix Financial, Phoenix HR; CCPOR; Judicial Branch Statistical Information System (JBSIS); e-citations from the California Highway Patrol (CHP); remote video appearances; appellate e-filing; early identification of language access needs and resource requirements.